 Garage Door Repair: DIY vs. Hiring a Professional

 Since a garage door can weigh up to 400 pounds, many homeowners let a professional tackle garage door repairs.
 If the door is broken or off its tracks, the possibility of the door falling and causing injury is high.
 Garage door springs are under intense pressure, and replacing them without the correct knowledge and experience can cause serious injuries.
-If a repair is made incorrectly, it could cause the door to break and lead to additional expenses.
-Also, keep in mind that some garage door part warranties are not valid with a DIY installation.
+If a repair is made incorrectly, it could cause the door to break, leading to additional expenses.
+Also, homeowners will want to keep in mind that some garage door part warranties are not valid with a DIY installation.